gore28akshay/url-status/README.md

 # url-status

 ### About this project
 This is the python project which monitors the required URLs using requests module and instruments the code using prometheus client library.
-It moniors below two metrics of given URL :-
+The monitoring data is projected using dashboards created in grafana which has prometeheus tool as backend.It moniors below two metrics of given URL :-
 * a.
 Health of URL. (up or down uring 1 and 0 as code respectively)
 * b.
 Gets response time of URLs
 Entire data is plotted using grafana dashboard and prometheus monitoring tool.